Alan Carr

-Carr hosted the radio show Going Out with Alan Carr on BBC Radio 2 (2009–2012), as well as releasing his autobiography book Look Who It Is!
+Carr hosted the radio show Going Out with Alan Carr on BBC Radio 2 (2009–2012), as well as releasing his autobiographical book Look Who It Is!
 (2008), and going on three arena stand-up comedy tours: Tooth Fairy Live (2007), Spexy Beast Live (2011) and Yap, Yap, Yap!
 (2015).
-Carr has won three British Comedy Awards (2007, 2008, 2013), two National Television Awards (2012, 2015) and a BAFTA TV Award (2013).
+He has won three British Comedy Awards, two National Television Awards, and a BAFTA TV Award.

 Early life

-Alan Graham Carr was born on 14 June 1976 in Weymouth, Dorset, oldest son of Christine and Graham Carr, and spent the majority of his childhood in Northampton.
-His father, whose family comes from the North East of England, is a former Northampton Town manager and Newcastle United chief scout.
+Alan Graham Carr was born on 14 June 1976, in Weymouth, Dorset, elder son of Christine and Graham Carr, and spent the majority of his childhood in Northampton.
+His father, Graham, whose family comes from the North East of England, is a former Northampton Town manager and Newcastle United chief scout.
 Carr has a younger brother, Gary.

 Carr went to Weston Favell Upper School in Northampton and graduated from Middlesex University with a 2:1 BA (Hons) degree in Drama and Theatre Studies.

 After completing his degree in his early 20s, Carr moved to Manchester, aspiring to be a comedian.
 He lived in Chorlton-cum-Hardy after which he moved to Stretford, which he cites as an inspiration for his comedic work.
 Carr worked in a call centre for five years and performed on the comedy circuit in his spare time, before moving into comedy as a full-time career.

 Career

-Television & film
+Television and film

 Carr's early TV career included guest appearances on 8 Out of 10 Cats in 2005 and The Law of the Playground in 2006.
 He and Justin Lee Collins co-hosted The Friday Night Project from series two in 2006 until it was cancelled after the end of series eight in February 2009.
-Carr went on to host two series of Channel 4's game show Alan Carr's Celebrity Ding Dong from 2007-2009, and the chat show Alan Carr: Chatty Man, which ran for 16 series from 2009-2016, with Christmas Specials in 2016 and 2017.
+Carr went on to host two series of Channel 4's game show Alan Carr's Celebrity Ding Dong from 2007 to 2009, and the chat show Alan Carr: Chatty Man, which ran for 16 series from 2009-2016, with Christmas Specials in 2016 and 2017.

+Carr was a Traitor on the first series of The Celebrity Traitors, which aired in October and November 2025.
+He won the series, with his prize money of £87,500 being donated to Neuroblastoma UK, a charity he personally chose focusing on childhood cancer.
+In August 2025, Carr was announced as one of the contestants on the second series of LOL: Last One Laughing UK, set to be released in 2026 on Amazon Prime Video.